mozilla-releng/relengdocs/taskcluster/fxci_upgrades.rst

 - We track JIRA tickets at the `Deploying to FirefoxCI mana page <https://mana.mozilla.org/wiki/pages/viewpage.action?spaceKey=TAS&title=Deploying+to+FirefoxCI>`__.

-- We remind everyone about these upgrades by sending out emails like `this <https://groups.google.com/a/mozilla.org/g/dev-platform/c/UGCNchYxVns>`__, and checking with `Relman <https://wiki.mozilla.org/Release_Management/Release_owners>`__ before the upgrade to make sure there are no releases in-flight.
+- We remind everyone about these upgrades by sending out emails like this `dev-platform email`_, and checking with `Relman <https://wiki.mozilla.org/Release_Management/Release_owners>`__ before the upgrade to make sure there are no releases in-flight.

 .. _minor_tc_upgrade: